CogStack/MedCATtrainer/README.md

 `$ docker-compose -f docker-compose-dev.yml up`

 3\.
 MedCATTrainer is now running:
-- The app is at http://localhost:8001/
+- The main app is available at http://localhost:8001/
-- The administrator (admin) app is at http://localhost:8001/admin/
+- The administrator (admin) app is available at http://localhost:8001/admin/

-A username / password permissions the data / models that are setup via the administrator app.
+Upon initial install, an example administrator user, example dataset, concept database, vocab and project are setup.
-An initial super user must be setup to login to login to admin.
+The next session provides further details.

 <a name="admin-setup"></a>
 # Administrator Setup